 - Preheat the oven to 350 °F.

 - Bake the babka.
-Bake the loaves at 350 °F for 40 to 50 minutes, until the top of the loaf is golden brown and the inside registers 190 °F using an instant read thermometer.
-Allow the breads to cool in the pans for 10 minutes, then transfer to a wire rack to cool completely before serving.
+Bake the loaves at 350 °F for 40 to 50 minutes, until the top of the loaf is golden brown and the inside registers 190 °F using an instant-read thermometer.
+Allow the breads to cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely before serving.

-Babka can be stored in an air-tight container for up to 5 days, or frozen for up to 3 months.
-To freeze, wrap fully cooled loaf in aluminum foil and place inside a plastic freezer bag.
+- Babka can be stored in an air-tight container for up to 5 days, or frozen for up to 3 months.
+To freeze, wrap the fully cooled loaf in aluminum foil and place it inside a plastic freezer bag.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.